 Nothing could have prepared me for the roller coaster ride that is writing and self-publishing romance.

-And it’s something anyone can learn to do, even if they’ve never written a word in their life.
+Writing romance is also something anyone can learn to do (yes, you!), even if they’ve never written a word in their life.
 Here’s how I did it.

 How I Started Writing Romance